mariephlpp/News-classification/README.md

     EMBEDDING_DIM)
 ```
 We clearly can see the sigmoid layer given as activation function (the tanh being in the bidirectional LSTM function).
 We then fit our model on the train set using several new parameters:
-- epochs= 2, i.e the number of time we're going to run our network
+- Epochs= 2, i.e the number of time we're going to run our network
-- batch_size: the number of documents that will be passed throught the network at one time
+- Batch_size: The number of documents that will be passed throught the network at one time
-- verbose= 1: It shows all the steps done as output
+- Verbose= 1: It shows all the steps done as output
-- validation_split=0.1: the size of the validation set
+- Validation_split=0.1: The size of the validation set

  ```
 history = lstm_model.fit(